hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 Next test the python bindings.
 You should be able to open a terminal and type:

-    python -c "import mapnik;print mapnik.__file__" # should return the path to the python bindings and no errors
+    python -c "import mapnik2;print mapnik2.__file__" # should return the path to the python bindings and no errors

 If the above does not work (e.g. throws an `ImportError`) then please go back and ensure Mapnik is properly [installed](Mapnik-Installation).
 If you need help, sign up for the [mailing list](http://mapnik.org/contact/) to ask questions or join the [#mapnik room on freenode IRC](irc://irc.freenode.net/mapnik)